 3. Store what you use and use what you store

-We’ve all heard this, but what does it really mean?
-A couple years ago, The Church of Jesus Christ of Latter-Day Saints (Mormons or LDS), the original food storage experts, reiterated the call to start with three months of ordinary foods your family eats every day while building up basic staples like wheat and dry milk.
+A couple years ago, The Church of Jesus Christ of Latter-Day Saints (Mormons or LDS), the original food storage experts, reiterated the call to start with three months of ordinary foods your family eats every day while building up basic staples like dry milk and wheat.
+Besides storing foods you usually eat, make sure you’re storing it correctly for longest shelf-life.
+Some foods, like storing oil, need special attention.

 4. Eat and cook real food